General Carsten Breuer is the 17th Bundeswehr Chief of Defence and has been in office since 17 March 2023.

-Within NATONorth Atlantic Treaty Organization, the German army has gone from being an enemy to a reliable friend in the defence of Western Europe.
+Within NATO, the German army has gone from being a former enemy to a reliable friend in the defence of Western Europe.
 After the Cold War and German reunification, the task of integrating the former East German Army (National People’s Army) into the Bundeswehr fell to Chiefs of Defence Dieter Wellershoff and Klaus Naumann.

 In addition, as the highest-ranking representatives of all German soldiers they initiated the transformation of Bundeswehr from an exclusively defensive force into an army of operations.